• Deutsch

 • Need for improvement in the non-financial sector: The FATF criticizes the fact that the more than 300 competent money laundering supervisory authorities in the non-financial sector are inadequately staffed and lack coordination in their actions.
 In addition, risk awareness with regard to money laundering in the non-financial sector is still insufficient in some cases.

-• Unsatisfactory information in the transparency register: The FATF criticizes the fact that the transparency register, which provides full access to information on beneficial owners, sometimes contains information that is not up to date and not verified.
+• Unsatisfactory information in the transparency register: The FATF criticizes the fact that the transparency register, which provides full access to information on beneficial owners, sometimes contains information that is not up-to-date and not verified.
 There is a need for improvement in the availability and reliability of the data in the transparency register.

 • Lack of Data and Use of Data: The FATF stated that there is a lack of robust data at federal and state agencies that is necessary for effective anti-money laundering and effective measurement of the effectiveness of measures.
 There is also a significant need for improvement across all relevant agencies, particularly the FIU and law enforcement, with respect to the development and use of financial information.